Camp Carlos 2025

 Inspired by the Carlos Museum galleries and guided by practicing artists from around the city, children at Camp Carlos are encouraged to look closer, dig deeper, and push their creativity further.

-• Camp sessions are $300 per week for Carlos Museum members and $350 per week for nonmembers.
+• Camp sessions are $300 per week for Carlos Museum members and $350 for non-members.

 • Your membership not only entitles you to advance registration but also discounted fees for camp and other children’s programs, free admission to the museum, a discount in the Museum Bookshop, and more!
 Click HERE to become a member of the Carlos today.